 mid-Willamette Valley becomes inundated with pollen.
 We can help you

 relief!
-All of our doctors and nurse practitioners take care of students with allergies and asthma.
-Nursing staff in the Nurse Specialty Clinic are here to help with advice regarding allergy management.
+All of our doctors and nurse practitioners take care of students with allergies and asthma but the first place to go may be our pharmacy.
+Please visit allergies.uoregon.edu

-If you have previously received a prescription for allergy
+If you simply need a refill of prescription allergy